GonzaCoding/codetest2-seedtag/README.md

 It's important to mention that several protocols could be provided in the request.
 As an example, if we receive the protocols **closest-enemies** and **assist-allies**, we should choose the closest point having allies present.

 In any case compatible protocols between each other will be provided.
-You could assume that in any case the module will recieve the protocols **closest-enemies** and **furthest-enemies** in the same request.
+You could assume that in no case the module will recieve the protocols **closest-enemies** and **furthest-enemies** in the same request.

 Finally, it's important having into account that the targets on a distance above *100m* are considered too far to be attacked so these points should be ignored.